developmentalbiology/mapping-to-Post-implantation-developmental-reference/README.md

-## mapping-to-Post-implantation-developmental-reference
+## benchmarking transfer learning methods

-Currently, five state-of-the-art methods were compared in this study to evaluate their performance in single-cell data reference mapping.
+five state-of-the-art methods were compared in this study to evaluate their performance in single-cell data reference mapping.
 The goal of this comparison is to provide researchers with a comprehensive overview of each method's performance.

-## benchmarking transfer learning methods

 | Method    | Language | Mapping Logic                                                                                     | Link                                                                                                   |
 |-----------|----------|---------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------|